agnisadhak01/Prescription_AI_expo/docs/privacy_policy.md

 ## Introduction

-This Privacy Policy describes how we collect, use, process, and disclose your information, including personal information, in conjunction with your access to and use of the Prescription AI app.
+This Privacy Policy describes how we collect, use, process, and disclose your information, including personal information, in conjunction with your access to and use of the AI Prescription Saathi app.

 ## Important Notice: Not a Medical Device

-**Prescription AI is not intended for medical use, is not a medical device, and is designed for general prescription organization and management purposes only.**
+**AI Prescription Saathi is not intended for medical use, is not a medical device, and is designed for general prescription organization and management purposes only.**

 ## 1. Information We Collect